frosthaern/tasktree/README.md

 # tasktree

-- fix the glyph icons for buttons
 - fix the down button
 - and use strike font if todo->completed
 - persistent storage
+- when i click escape the program closes